What are the entry requirements for GPISH?

 Where do students live while in London?

 Students reside in the newly built accommodation in King’s Cross.
+Located minutes away from the King’s Cross RStudents reside in the student accommodation in King’s Cross.
 Located minutes away from the King’s Cross Rail and Tube station, in the heart of London, the building has 198 bedrooms all designed to enhance students’ experience of living and studying.
+Designed by award-winning Stanton Williams Architects, the building offers a number of amenities such a reception, reading rooms, communal kitchens, a gym, a roof terrace and a courtyard.
+The cost of living at the residence is covered by the scholarship.
+The rooms are based in "Cluster Flats" with individual rooms, each with its own ensuite shower room.
+Each cluster has six to eight rooms, with a shared kitchen and living area.
+You will be provided with a single room.
+All students are required to live in this residence.ail and Tube station, in the heart of London, the building has 198 bedrooms all designed to enhance students’ experience of living and studying.
 Designed by award winning Stanton Williams Architects, the building offers a number of amenities such a reception, reading rooms, communal kitchens, a gym, a roof terrace and a courtyard.
 The cost of living at the residence is covered by the students’ scholarship.
 You will be provided with a single room.
 The rooms are based in "Cluster Flats" with individual rooms, each with its own ensuite shower room.
 Each cluster has six to eight rooms, with a shared kitchen and living area.
 All students are required to live in this residence.

 Can I apply to both STEP and GPISH?

 Yes.
-However, each programme has distinct aims.
-Therefore, you are encouraged to think very carefully before applying about how either programme would meet your academic and career goals.
-In reviewing your application(s), the respective selection committees will be looking for your ability to make a strong case for your decision to apply to a particular programme.
+However, each programme has distinct aims and you are therefore encouraged to think carefully before applying about how either programme would meet your academic and career goals.
+In reviewing your application(s), the respective selection committees will be looking at your suitability for a particular programme and how you make the case for your admission into the course.

 Can I bring my spouse/dependants with me when I study in London?